GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Never forget a friend.
-Especially if he owes you.
+> 🥠 The greatest danger could be your stupidity.

 ### Where you can find me